peppetort/Hypermedia-Application-project-2021/README.md

 Component that represent a multimodal chatbot that interacts with the website

-- **`chat_list`** list of messages visualized in the chat synchronized with a property in the store through a watcher
+- **`chat_list`** list of messages visualized in the chat synchronized with a property in the store through a watcher: messages that arrive from the chat and that are sent are added in the store, and the watcher update the list

 ### Plugins